fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 The frontend's types are based on what you have created when developing the backend in the previous part.

-When the component <i>App</i> mounts, it fetches patients from the backend using [Axios](https://github.com/axios/axios).
-Note how we are giving the <i>axios.get</i> function a type parameter to describe the type of the response data:
+When the component *App* mounts, it fetches patients from the backend using [Axios](https://github.com/axios/axios).
+Note how we are giving the *axios.get* function a type parameter to describe the type of the response data:

 ````js
 React.useEffect(() => {